James River and Kanawha Canal: Construction

-Promoted by such men as George Washington, Edmund Randolph, and John Marshall, the James River Company opened in 1790 as the first commercial canal in the United States.
+Promoted by such men as George Washington, Edmund Randolph, and John Marshall, the James River and Kanawha Company opened the first commercial canal in the United States.
 Stretching from Richmond, Virginia to Westham, Virginia and paralleling the James for 7 mi, it supplemented existing bateaux transportation on the James River.
 These flat-bottomed boats floated down the James to Richmond laden with tobacco hogsheads and returned with French and English imports, furniture, dishes, and clothing.

 In addition to bateaux, many canal boats were packets, which drew more water than the smaller bateaux.
 Mules and horses pulled the packets along the towpaths.
 Locks were necessary at points where the river had rapids.
 The American Revolutionary War and the War of 1812 each slowed construction.
 Work was slow, expensive, and very labor-intensive through the rocky terrain of Virginia's Piedmont region, a transitional area between the sandy coastal plain and the mountains.
 The early congregation of St. Peters Church in Richmond consisted mostly of Irish immigrants who worked on the canal.
-After many of the original Irish laborers died of hypothermia, they were replaced by enslaved Africans hired from plantation owners who lived near the route of the canal did most of the labor.
+After many of the original Irish laborers died of hypothermia, they were replaced by enslaved Africans hired from plantation owners who lived near the route of the canal.
 After work stalled for a number of years the canal company went broke and gave up.

 In 1820, the Commonwealth of Virginia took control of the project and with state funds provided through the Virginia Board of Public Works resumed construction.
 Work stalled yet again, then resumed in 1835 under the new James River and Kanawha Company, with Judge Benjamin Wright as Chief Engineer.
 He was assisted by his son Simon Wright, Charles Ellet Jr., and Daniel Livermore.
 By 1840, the canal was completed to Lynchburg.
 Service was inaugurated by William Henry Harrison who was elected president that same year.
 In 1847, Walter W. Gwynn was hired as Chief Engineer, with Edward Lorraine as his assistant.

 The canal eventually extended 196.5 mi west of Richmond to Buchanan by 1851.
 There, the plan was to link it to the James River and Kanawha Turnpike to provide passage through the most rugged portions of the mountains.
 The goal was to reach the Kanawha River at its head of navigation, about 30 mi east of today's Charleston, West Virginia.

+To this end, French capitalists represented by Ernest Bellot des Minieres and Henri-Théodore Olivari from Bordeaux proposed to complete the canal from Buchanan to the Ohio River as well as contribute to water line improvements.
+However, this did not materalize.
 The portage necessary made competition with railroads along the same route a real threat.
 Construction of a planned railroad there was delayed by the American Civil War.
-However, both war damage and interruption in the flow of commerce along the canal did great harm to it.
+In addition, both war damage and interruption in the flow of commerce along the canal did great harm to it.